 These experts are needed in construction defect cases involving water damage, toxic mold exposure personal injury claims, building envelope failure disputes, indoor air quality complaints in office buildings and schools, insurance coverage disputes over mold damage, and premises liability cases where landlords failed to remediate known moisture problems.

 Vident Partners connects attorneys with qualified mold & water intrusion expert witnesses.
-Complimentary search, 24-hour turnaround, no obligation.
+Complimentary consultation, 24-hour turnaround, no obligation.

 Request an Expert →